 If you're new to linked lists, this is a great exercise for learning about them.
 Given a pointer to the head node of a linked list, print its elements in order, one element per line.
 If the head pointer is null (indicating the list is empty), don’t print anything.

 Note: Do not read any input from stdin/console.
-Each test case calls the Print method individually and passes it the head of a list.
+Complete the printLinkedList function in the editor below.

 Print the integer data for each element of the linked list to stdout/console (e.g.: using printf, cout, etc.).
 There should be one element per line.

 There are two elements in the linked list.
 They are represented as 16 -> 13 -> NULL.
 So, the printLinkedList function should print 16 and 13 each in a new line.